abyssDS/sfmlWiki/FAQ.md

 ### <a name="grl-3d"/>Will/does SFML support 3D?

+No, and Laurent (SFML's developer) has decided to keep the library as a way to handle 2D graphics with ease and hardware acceleration, so in short there won't be support for 3D in the future either.
+However you can use Irrlicht with SFML as a window creator.
+You could also use raw OpenGL to implement 3D and have it alongside your 2D rendering in SFML without problems.

+The previous statement is recommendable only if you have a minimal use for 3D, as it becomes very hard and tedious to manage full 3D functionality through graphics pipeline only.

 ### <a name="grl-reqeust"/>I want to propose a new feature!

 Before anything else, check the [road-map](https://github.com/LaurentGomila/SFML/issues/milestones) to see if the functionality has already been planned.
 If not, there is a [forum section](http://en.sfml-dev.org/forums/index.php?board=2.0) dedicated to feature requests.
 Please search before posting, and stick to the spirit of SFML as a multimedia and multi-platform library.
 So for example a XML parser, a database library or a platform-specific function is unlikely to be accepted.